leonstel/leonstel.github.io/drafts/gmap5.md

         });

-        // listen to the professorX property, but wait for it to exist this.listToPropAfterMapInit('professorX', 'professorX').subscribe((profX: ProfX) => {
+        // listen to the professorX property, but wait for it to exist and for map initialization this.listToPropAfterMapInit('professorX', 'professorX').subscribe((profX: ProfX) => {
             googleMapsInstance.changeProfXRange(profX.radius);
         });